ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 Many-to-many relationship
 A many-to-many relationship occurs when multiple records in one table are related to multiple records in another table.
 For example, products and suppliers: one supplier may deliver one or many products and at the same time, the company may order one product from one or many suppliers.

+Example of creating many-to-many relation in SQL Relational databases don’t support direct many-to-many relationships between two tables.
+Then, how to implement many-to-many relationships in SQL?
+To create a many-to-many relationship in a database, you’ll need to create a third table to connect the other two.
+This new table (also known as a linking, joining, bridging, or junction table) will contain the primary key columns of the two tables you want to relate and will serve as an intermediate table between them.